ThomasMBury/ewstools/README.md

 ## Install:

-*ewstools* requires Python version 3.7 or later to be installed on your system.
-Then *ewstools* can be installed using pip, by entering the following into your command line.
+The package *ewstools* requires Python version 3.7 or later to be installed on your system.
+It may then be installed using pip, by entering the following into your command line.
 ```python
 pip install ewstools
 ```